 Create a sensory garden by choosing plants that are not only rich in different colours and textures, but also in scent.
 Attract additional wildlife to your space, as well as creating a sweet-smelling haven for you as well.
 Lavender, honeysuckle and jasmine all work great!

 Are you up high?
 Do you live near water or the sea?
 These factors can influence how exposed your balcony garden is and as to which plants will thrive in your space.
-There are plants that can cope with a bit of wind such as Geranium’s (Glenluce) and Cordyline (Firecracker) or, alternatively, you can add some windbreaks to protect less hardy plants.
+Some plants can cope with a bit of wind such as Geranium’s (Glenluce) and Cordyline (Firecracker) or you can add some windbreaks to protect less hardy plants.

 Check the weight limit for your balcony as some pots and plants can be extremely heavy.
 Most garden centres now have lightweight compost and plastic or terracotta pots designed especially for these kinds of spaces.